andrewconnell/TrainingContent/Graph/01-1 Building Graph Applications/Lab.md

 ## Prerequisites

-This lab uses Visual Studio 2017.
+This lab uses Visual Studio 2017, and in the case of the part 4, will require Windows 10.
 It also requires an **Azure Active Directory** tenant and a user with administrative privileges.

 ## Setup

-Open the Visual Studio Installer and enable the **.NET desktop development**, **Mobile applications with .NET**, **Azure development**,and **Universal Windows Platform** features.
+Open the Visual Studio Installer and enable the **.NET desktop development**, **Mobile development with .NET**, **Azure development**,and **Universal Windows Platform development** features.
 Make sure to update Visual Studio 2017 to the latest version, and update VSIX packages (Tools / Extensions and Updates).

 <a name="dotnetconsoleapp"></a>